paulchrisluke/quill-auto-blogger/README.md

 # Activity Fetcher

-A Python project that fetches and processes Twitch clips and GitHub activity, with automatic transcription using Cloudflare Workers AI Whisper API.
-It includes a digest builder that generates daily blog posts with structured front matter for SEO and social sharing.
+A Python project that fetches and processes Twitch clips and GitHub activity, with automatic transcription using the Cloudflare Workers AI Whisper API.
+It also includes a digest builder that generates daily blog posts with structured front matter for SEO and social sharing.

 ## Features